 The digital revolution had a significant impact on the wedding photography industry.
 It made it easier and faster for photographers to deliver their images, and it also made it easier for couples to share their photos with friends and family.
 However, it also meant that there was a flood of new photographers entering the industry, which increased competition and made it more difficult for established photographers to stand out.

 Kodak was once a giant in the photography industry, but the rise of digital cameras had a devastating impact on the company.
 Kodak was slow to adopt digital technology, and its focus on traditional film products left it struggling to compete with new digital-focused companies.

 In 2012, Kodak filed for bankruptcy, marking the end of an era for the company that had once dominated the photography industry.
 While Kodak still exists today, it is a shadow of its former self, with a much smaller presence in the industry.

-Today, wedding photography continues to evolve, with photographers constantly exploring new techniques and technologies to enhance their work.
+Today, wedding photography continues to evolve, even on to social media with instagram reels, with photographers constantly exploring new techniques and technologies to enhance their work.
 Drone photography has become increasingly popular, allowing photographers to capture unique aerial shots of the wedding venue and surrounding areas.
 Mirrorless cameras have also become more popular, offering the benefits of digital cameras with the quality of film.
 Despite the changes in technology, the core principles of wedding photography remain the same.
 It’s still about capturing the special moments of the day and creating a beautiful, lasting record of the event.